sersad-ru/MultiSens/docs/Core.md

 MultiSensButton getButton();
 ```
 This function returns the button [code](#button-codes) if it was pressed before.
 If not, it returns `NONE`.
-If the button was pressed and still not released function repeats the button code until it will be released.
+If the button was pressed and still not released function repeats the button code (4 times per second) until it will be released.

 ```cpp
 switch (core.getButton()) { // Check if some button was pressed